zio/zio-prelude/docs/newtypes/index.md

   SequenceNumber.initial
 ```

-This let's us construct instances of the new type in a very ergonomic way, where constructors for the new type are on the new type companion object just like constructors for any other type would be.
+This lets us construct instances of the new type in a very ergonomic way, where constructors for the new type are on the new type companion object just like constructors for any other type would be.

 ## Deconstructing New Types